goplayerzero/open-telemetry-nodejs/server-winston-grpc/README.md

-# Express Pino OpenTelemetry Starter
+# Express Winston GRPC OpenTelemetry Starter

-This example shows how to instrument a NodeJS Express backend that uses Pino logging.
+This example shows how to instrument a NodeJS Express backend that uses Winston logging and calls a GRPC service.
+Note that traces get created in browser, sent via the traceparentid header to the backend, then flow get sent via grpc to the servergrpc microservice.

 ## Quick Start